helm/charts/stable/phabricator/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Phabricator chart and their default values.
+The following table lists the configurable parameters of the Phabricator chart and their default values.

 |               Parameter                |                 Description                  |                         Default                          |
 |----------------------------------------|----------------------------------------------|----------------------------------------------------------|